Course Coordinator:Hannah Banks (hbanks@usc.edu.au) School:School of Business and Creative Industries

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

 Students will be expected to be available for autonomous group rehearsals and peer workgroup sessions in addition to your timetabled workshops.
-Students will be required to attend additional timetabled and non-timetabled sessions throughout semester to support their learning process (production meetings, learning lines, etc.).
-As production roles are set within the first two weeks of the semester, each student should consider their availability on evenings and weekends as well as normal working hours before committing to their assigned production role.
+Students will be required to attend additional timetabled and non-timetabled sessions throughout trimester to support their learning process (production meetings, learning lines, etc.).
+As production roles are set within the first two weeks of the trimester, each student should consider their availability on evenings and weekends as well as normal working hours before committing to their assigned production role.
 A weekend performance and/or technical rehearsal will be required.
-Specific performances dates will be announced at the start of semester.
+Specific performances dates will be announced at the start of trimester.
 Per higher education practice within theatre and performance programs, DRA301 students will be required to attend all technical rehearsals and performances.
 This is a common expectation in the theatre industry.
 There will be evening rehearsals and performances scheduled throughout Study Week and Exam Block Week 1.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.